University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_5_readqc_part2.md

 - obtain data
 - perform analysis

-Lets write this script in the same way.
+Lets write a script to perform our quality control steps in the same way.

 We want our script to be nicely organised so that it's easy to read and follow so let's set up the structure.
-First, run `cd ~` to get to your home directory, then use `nano` to make a new file called `runqc.sh` and set it up like the example below.
+First, run `cd ~` to get to your home directory, then use `nano` to make a new file called `runqc.sh` and set it up similar to the example below with descriptions that make sense to you.

-Feel free to change the wording.

 ```bash
 #!/bin/bash